 With the .war file in place we are ready to build our application's container.

-Go to the java-app/docker-compose directory:
+- Go to the java-k8s/app-code directory:

-The Dockerfile contains instructions to build an image based on the Bitnami Tomcat image and to copy the application to the container's webapp/ directory.
 In the docker-compose.yml file, you can see how the services are defined for Tomcat and MariaDB as well as the environment variables used for the database creation.

 This example deploys the application faster than the database, and so the MariaDB service also includes a health check that checks if the database has been created before starting Tomcat.
 It's interesting to see the difference between this health check and the health check performed by Helm (shown later in this tutorial).